-Everyone will be continue to practice social distancing for some weeks to protect themselves or others.
+Everyone will be continuing to practice social distancing to protect themselves or others.
 People over 70, people who are pregnant, and people with long-term health conditions people with long-term health conditions, such as those who are told to get the flu jab each year by their doctor, should take extra care.

 What can we do?

 We know that self-distancing and self-isolation may impact on people’s mood – you might feel low or anxious.

 Here’s our advice on what you can do to help each other.

 It is very likely you will be seeing less of your friends, family and loved ones.

 Whilst there will be less face to face contact, you can still keep connected with friends, neighbours and loved ones through phone calls, social media and email.